-Under the Foreign Exchange Regulations, Check Point Ltd. calculates its tax liability in U.S. Dollars according to certain orders.
+Under the Foreign Exchange Regulations, Check Point Ltd. and its Israeli subsidiaries calculates its tax liability in U.S. Dollars according to certain orders.
 The tax liability, as calculated in U.S. Dollars is translated into New Israeli Shekels according to the exchange rate as of December 31st of each year.